Three hundred dollars bills half buried in sand

 Cook in your kitchen

 Going out to eat every day can add up.
 Just like back on campus, it’s more economical to buy groceries and make some meals at home.
-So if your hotel room or beach house has a kitchen, take advantage of it!
+So if your hotel room, Airbnb, or beach house has a kitchen, take advantage of it!
 Hit up the grocery store after you check in and stock up on things that can feed a group—spaghetti, rotisserie chicken, bags of frozen munchies—as well as sandwich fixin’s for easy lunches to bring to the beach or pool.

 Hit up happy hour

-When you do go out, happy hour can be a college kid’s best friend.
+When you do go out, happy hour can be an of-legal-age college student’s best friend.
 Many bars and restaurants offer discount food and drink during slower times of the day, usually between 3:00 and 6:00 pm.
 Ask the bartender or waitress what today’s specials are or if they offer any discounts with a student ID.
 If you’re not old enough to imbibe, you can still take advantage of bar snacks or half-price appetizers.
 Use an app like the Happy Hour Finder to see what fun spots are near you.

 Take cheaper transportation